Become a Proofreader with No Experience (A 10-Step Guide)

 But if you know that’s what you want to do, you’ll need to look for a course (we’ll talk about classes soon) that teaches you how to proofread typeset texts.

-You’ll encounter typeset documents in the form of books, newspapers, and magazines if you work for a publishing company.
+You’ll encounter typeset documents in the form of books, newspapers, or magazines if you work for a publishing company.
 These texts are typically proofread using Adobe Acrobat Reader.

 Working with typeset documents requires extra training.